Long-Term Disability Insurance

 Why was my disability insurance claim denied?

 Your disability insurance claim may have been denied for several reasons.
 Many valid disability insurance claims are denied due to insurance companies acting in bad faith.
-Claims may be denied because insurance companies determine that there is not enough substantial medical evidence.
+Bad Faith is when an insurance company delays, discounts or denies a claim, without a reasonable basis.
+A potential basis for an insurance company to deny a claim, might be because they have determined that there is not enough substantial medical evidence.
+We can help ensure that you give the insurance company everything they need to approve and pay your claim.

 What do I do when my disability insurance claim is denied?

 Speak with one of our California private long-term disability insurance lawyers at Donahue & Horrow, LLP to understand your rights and possible avenues for recourse.
-Insurance denial cases are unique from other types of legal cases and we have the kind of special experience necessary to get our clients the results they deserve.
+Insurance denial cases are unique from other types of legal cases and we have experience getting our clients the results they deserve.
 The sooner you contact us, the faster we can get to work on your behalf.
-Our initial consultation is FREE.
-Additionally, you do not pay us any fees unless we win your case.
+When you contact and speak to our team to determine your rights and to make a plan regarding how to proceed, you will not be charged for the time that we spend discussing your case.

 How long can I wait before I file a disability insurance lawsuit?